-The Adobe Falls Faculty/Staff Housing site contains approximately 32.40 acres of primarily undeveloped land that are currently utilized by local residents as open space.
+The Adobe Falls Faculty/Staff Housing Site contains approximately 32.40 acres of primarily undeveloped land that is currently utilized by local residents as open space.
 Utilities, including telephone and sewer lines, are present on portions of the property, and some modifications have been made to the flow channel of Alvarado Creek through the site, as well as portions of the landscape adjacent to a City of San Diego Metropolitan Wastewater Department (MWWD) sewer easement.
 A majority of the site contains native vegetation in a relatively undisturbed state.
-The site includes a broad, north-facing slope on the west half of the site that descends to the Alvarado Creek floodplain north of Interstate 8; a steep, rocky canyon in the central portion of the site surrounding Alvarado Creek as it flows north and west through the site; and a south-facing slope that descends to Interstate 8, immediately west of College Avenue.
-Elevations on site range from approximately 440 feet above mean sea level (AMSL) at the east end of the site down to approximately 120 feet AMSL at the west end of the site.
-The stream channel of Alvarado Creek originates approximately 10 feet north of Interstate 8 in the center of the site from a box culvert directing stream flows under the freeway from the SDSU campus.
-Alvarado Creek then flows west and south through the "Adobe Falls" proper, a series of shallow bedrocklined waterfalls, tail pools, and riffle and plunge pool complexes, before descending to the floodplain, turning sharply to the west, and flowing along the north property boundary throughout the west end of the site.
+The site includes a broad, north-facing slope on the west half of the site that descends to the Alvarado Creek floodplain north of Interstate 8, a steep, rocky canyon in the central portion of the site surrounding Alvarado Creek as it flows north and west through the site, and a south-facing slope that descends to Interstate 8, immediately west of College Avenue.
+Elevations onsite range from approximately 440 feet above mean sea level (AMSL) at the east end of the site down to approximately 120 feet AMSL at the west end of the site.
+The stream channel of Alvarado Creek originates approximately 10 feet north of Interstate 8 in the center of the site, from a box culvert directing stream flows under the freeway from the SDSU campus.
+Alvarado Creek then flows west and south through the "Adobe Falls" proper, a series of shallow bedrock-lined waterfalls, tail pools, and riffle and plunge pool complexes, before descending to the floodplain, turning sharply to the west and flowing along the north property boundary throughout the west end of the site.

-The Adobe Falls Faculty/Staff Housing site contains both upland and wetland vegetation (Figure 4).
+The Adobe Falls Faculty/Staff Housing Site contains both upland and wetland vegetation.
+See EIR Figure 3.3-2, Adobe Falls Faculty/Staff Housing Vegetation Map with Proposed Impact Areas.
 Upland areas are dominated by coastal sage scrub, broom baccharis scrub, southern mixed chaparral, and forms of chaparral dominated by lemonadeberry (Rhus integrifolia) or California adolphia (Adolphia californica).
 Disturbed portions of the site contain non-native annual grassland or bare soil.
-Approximately 4 acres of the site containing mature chaparral and some coastal sage scrub were burned in a fire in October 2003.
-The fire destroyed many mature chaparral shrubs within the 4-acre area, but extensive crown-sprouting of native shrubs and seedlings of many native herbs and shrubs was observed within the burned areas in October 2004.
-Wetlands on the site include Alvarado Creek and its associated riparian areas, a small cismontane marsh adjacent to Alvarado Creek, and several small drainages that convey runoff from Interstate 8 and Mill Peak Road into various portions of Alvarado Creek.
-Disturbed riparian habitat along Alvarado Creek is being restored on the Adobe Falls SEP parcel (owned and maintained by the City of San Diego), which is adjacent to the north property line of the Adobe Falls Faculty/Staff Housing parcel.
+Approximately four acres of the site containing mature chaparral and some coastal sage scrub were burned in a fire in October 2003.
+The fire destroyed many mature chaparral shrubs within the four-acre area, but extensive crown-sprouting of native shrubs and seedlings of many native herbs and shrubs was observed within the burned areas in October 2004.
+Wetlands on the site include Alvarado Creek and its associated riparian areas, a small cismontane marsh located adjacent to Alvarado Creek, and several small drainages that convey runoff from Interstate 8 and Mill Peak Road into various portions of Alvarado Creek.
+Disturbed riparian habitat along Alvarado Creek is being restored on the Adobe Falls Supplemental Environmental Project (SEP) parcel (owned and maintained by the City of San Diego), which is located adjacent to the north property line of the Adobe Falls Faculty/Staff Housing parcel.
 However, the majority of riparian areas on the Adobe Falls Faculty/Staff Housing site are dominated by non-native wetlands plants and are considered disturbed riparian habitat.
-The Adobe Falls Faculty/Staff Housing site is not included in the City of San Diego MHPA but was mapped for the Multiple Species Conservation Program (MSCP) as containing grassland, coastal sage scrub, and riparian scrub.
+The Adobe Falls Faculty/Staff Housing site is not included in the City of San Diego MHPA, but was mapped for the Multiple Species Conservation Program (MSCP) as containing grassland, coastal sage scrub, and riparian scrub.

-4.1.1 Soils
+3.3.4.1.1 Soils